Unblock Facebook in China

 ***The Windows, Mac and Linux packages all include support for iPhone, iPad, Android and Symbian.

 VPNs do two things.
 1. They hide your IP address and allow you to access websites with an IP address different from your own.
 2. They protect this connection from outsiders.
 When you surf the Internet, an IP address unique to your computer is attached to all your traffic.
 This means that if they want to, any site you surf can see where you are in the world.
+Along with cookies and other data associated with your computer, they can learn a lot about what sites you surf, and how you spend your time on the Internet.
+Some people consider this an invasion of privacy.
+Changing your IP address can prevent this by making you anonymous on the Internet.

 When you type a URL into your browser, your IP is making a request to visit their IP.
 When firewalls get involved, a couple things can happen.
 1. The best case scenario is that the request is accepted and you go to the website.
-2. Your firewall doesn’t allow you to surf the site.
+2. Your firewall doesn't allow you to surf the site.
 This may happen when you try to get on Facebook at work, or Youtube from your school computer.
+It happens all the time in China because of The Great Firewall.
+3. The site you request blocks you because of your IP.
+Maybe you're coming from a region where a lot of spam originates.
+Or maybe you're trying to access Hulu / Netflix from outside The USA.
+Either way, sites can block you based on your IP address.
+Of course, changing your IP with a VPN can get around this.

-When you connect to a VPN, your data is first encrypted and tunneled to the VPN server.
+12vpn secure browsingWhen you connect to a VPN, your data is first encrypted and tunneled to the VPN server.
 The VPN server then acts as a middle man, erasing any traces of your IP address from the request, assigning you a new IP address (from the region of the VPN server), and then connecting you to the site.
-It’s like sending an anonymous package to someone.
+It's like sending an anonymous package to someone.
 Instead of your address on the box, its the address of the delivery company.
 No one knows who you really are.
-You are essentially “going around” the firewall.
+You are essentially "going around" the firewall.

-So what’s encryption and tunneling?
-Ok, I’ll be the first to admit that details of just how my Internet traffic and IP address are “encrypted” and “tunneled” is a bit cryptic to me.
+vpn data encryptionSo what's encryption and tunneling?
+Ok, I'll be the first to admit that details of just how my Internet traffic and IP address are "encrypted" and "tunneled" is a bit cryptic to me.
 But someone once explained it to me like this, and I think it makes sense.

 If you imagine the sending a package scenario for a moment.
 Now lets say you're worried about who might see you sending this anonymous package.
 Maybe they see you putting the package in your mailbox or the catch the delivery truck en route.
 There's potential that they might see the original package, learn where you live, and be able to find you and steal your stuff.
 So a VPN wraps the pack securely, and puts it is an armored car to make the delivery.
 This way, if anyone does see the armored car, they can't get inside.
 If the were some how able to see inside the car, they still wouldn't know what's in the package.